gravitational/gravity/docs/6.x/pack.md

 ## System Extensions

-By default, all base cluster images contain several system services to provide cluster logging, monitoring and application catalog (via Tiller) functionality.
+By default, a Cluster Image contains several system services to provide Cluster logging, monitoring and application catalog (via Tiller) functionality.
-You may want to disable any of these components, for example if you prefer to replace them with a solution of your choice.
+You may want to disable any of these components if you prefer to replace them with a solution of your choice.
 To do that, define the following section in the cluster manifest:

 ```yaml